 Has 2,000 mg of oil per serving to support heart, joint, eye, and brain health.
 Made from wild-caught and sustainably sourced salmon from Alaska.
 Oil is fresh-pressed with no high-heat processing to maximize benefits and absorption.
 Provides 17 omega fatty acids.

 A more expensive choice but comes with notable quality benefits.

-360mg of omega-3s in each serving.
+Has 360 mg of omega-3s in each serving.
 A blend that is formulated to support the health of the cardiovascular system as well as cell and metabolic health.
 Quality, pure ingredients.
 Odorless capsules.

 Large pills are hard for some to swallow.

 Fish is an excellent source of omega-3s, essential fatty acids that help promote heart health.
-But not everybody consumes a lot of fish on a regular basis, and doing so can come with its own health problems.
+However, not everybody consumes a lot of fish on a regular basis, and doing so can come with its own health problems.
 That’s where fish oil supplements come in.

-Supplements provide the same omega-3 fatty acids in a convenient capsule that you take daily.
+Supplements provide the same omega-3 fatty acids in a convenient capsule that you can take daily.
 These have become extremely popular in recent years, but as more and more manufacturers have jumped on the fish oil bandwagon, it’s become harder to pick out the quality fish oil from the subpar imitation.
 Some unscrupulous manufacturers mislead customers about the amount of omega-3s in their supplements, and some have even been known to put rancid products on store shelves.

 Part of the reason is that fish are often contaminated with mercury or other harmful substances, which can cause severe health issues that outweigh the benefits of the fatty acids.